codacy/chart/docs/configuration/monitoring.md

           url: "http://codacy.example.com/monitoring"
     ```

+2. Set the `crow.crowdb.postgresqlPassword` value in your `values.yaml` file to define the password to [access the Crow PostgreSQL database](../requirements.md#preparing-postgresql-for-codacy):

+    ```yaml
+    crow:
+      crowdb:
+        postgresqlPassword: <--- Crow database password --->
+    ```

-2. Set the `crow.config.passwordAuth.password` value in your `values.yaml` file to define a custom password for Crow:
+3. Set the `crow.config.passwordAuth.password` value in your `values.yaml` file to define a custom password for Crow:

     ```yaml
     crow: